 It’s funny how we change as we get older.
 When I was 17 and lived in Amman I had no qualms putting on my earphones and walking all the way from the 3rd circle (where I used to tutor) to the 7th (where we lived).
 I would take a different route each day.
 Exploring Amman by foot was the trademark of that summer.
 So were repeated visits to McDonald’s for a milkshake and eventually pit stops along the way.

-Now I’ve been in Dubai for two weeks.
+Now I’ve been in Dubai for a month.
 I crave exploring my neighborhood on foot because there are things that are walking distance away.
 But I keep coming up with excuses.
 “It’s too humid” “it’s too hot” “the kids will get tired walking” “it’s too late” “it’s too dark” grrrr I’m angry at myself just writing these down.
 Enough excuses!
 Put on ur sneakers and go!
 And that’s exactly what I’m gonna do now. :D

 It’s been a month!
 A month of turmoil.. emotional and physical twists and turn.
 But it’s wrapping itself up and our home is becoming more home-ie.

 I look around me and I’m happy.
 Happy to enjoy a new adventure with my babies.
 To discover a new country.
 To have a home with a backyard.
 To have a pool outside my door.
 This is good.
 It’s all good.